open-policy-agent/opa/docs/content/policy-language.md

 Like other applications which support declarative query languages, OPA is able to optimize queries to improve performance.

+## Learning Rego

+In while reviewing the examples below, you might find it helpful to follow along using the online [OPA playground](http://play.openpolicyagent.org).
+The playground also allows sharing of examples via URL which can be helpful when asking questions on the [OPA Slack](https://slack.openpolicyagent.org).
+In addition to these official resources, you may also be interested to check out the community learning materials and tools.
+{{<
+  ecosystem_feature_link
+  key="learning-rego"
+  singular_intro="There is currently 1 project"
+  singular_link="listed in the OPA Ecosystem" singular_outro="which can help you learn Rego." plural_intro="These "
+  plural_link="COUNT projects"
+  plural_outro="are listed on the OPA Ecosystem page as related to learning Rego."
+>}}

 ## The Basics

 This section introduces the main aspects of Rego.